dstuecken/mysql-database-utilities/README.md

 ## Usage
 ### Export Database
 The `export-database.sh` script allows you to export one or more MySQL databases with optimized settings for performance and reliability.
-The script now includes enhanced MySQL options to improve flexibility.

 ```bash
 ./export-database.sh -u username -w password -d database1,database2 -f export_file.sql